 Summary : Embark on a voyage filled with the amazing colors of the Arctic.
-Start in Spitsbergen and sail along the northeastern coast of Greenland before crossing the Denmark Strait to Iceland.
-As you approach Greenland, attempt to sail through the sea ice landing at Myggebugten.
+Start in Spitsbergen and sail across the Greenland sea to the coast of Greenland before crossing the Denmark Strait to Iceland.
+As you approach Greenland, attempt to sail through the sea ice and land at Myggebugten.
 Watch for whales and magnificent ice sculptures.
-Discover the extensive tundra populated by musk oxen.
-Sail through magnificent fjords surrounded by towering mountains.
-You may even see the Northern Lights on this trip of a lifetime!
+Discover tundra populated by musk oxen, Arctic hares, and ptarmigans.
+Sail through pristine fjords surrounded by towering mountains, discover ancient Inuit settlements, and hope to glimpse the Northern Lights.

-Activities : Birding, Child-Friendly, Culture, Hiking, Triple/Quad Cabins
+Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

-In the morning you enter Segelsällskapets Fjord, with the streaked slopes of the Berzelius Mountains bordering the north side.
-You land on the south shore, where ancient sedimentary formations lie right at your feet.
+In the morning, enter Segelsällskapets Fjord with the streaked slopes of the Berzelius Mountains bordering the north side.
+Land on the south shore, where ancient sedimentary formations lie right at your feet.
 A hike takes you near a small lake with good chances to see musk oxen, Arctic hares, and ptarmigans.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident, and a minimum of $50,000 in repatriation/evacuation insurance.
+As a requirement of participation on this expedition, all passengers must purchase travel insurance including medical, accident, and a minimum of $50,000 in repatriation/evacuation insurance.
 Furthermore, the shipping company strongly recommends obtaining trip cancellation insurance.
-ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
+ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Arctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.